-The Jack E. Prince Academic Merit Scholarship Fund was established in 2001 by a member of the Marietta College Board of Trustees and his wife, Eric S. Dobkin, Class of 1964 and Barbara Berman Dobkin, Class of 1965.
+The Jack E. Prince Academic Merit Scholarship Fund was established in 2001 by Eric S. Dobkin, Class of 1964 and Barbara Berman Dobkin, Class of 1965.
 The scholarship honors Emeritus Professor of Economics Jack E. Prince, who taught at Marietta College from 1954 until his retirement in 1985.
 The purpose of this fund is to provide an annual award to an entering freshman student.
 The scholarship will be renewed for up to three additional years provided that the recipient maintains at least a 3.0 grade point average (or its equivalent).
 The recipient need not demonstrate financial need.